KiiPlatform/thing-if-AndroidSDK/README.md

 Add the following dependencies in the "build.gradle" file that locates under the target module to build.
 The file should be under the "app" directory by default.

 ```
-compile 'com.kii:thing-if-sdk:xx.yy.zzz:library@aar' // xx.yy.zz is the version number of thing-if AndroidSDK to use
+compile 'com.kii:thing-if:xx.yy.zzz:library@aar' // xx.yy.zz is the version number of thing-if AndroidSDK to use
 ```

 ## Import thing-if AndroidSDK as Library Module